Raanaji/Raanaji/README.md

 <img align="left" alt="GIF" src="welcome.gif" width="500" height="320" style="zoom: 200%;" />

 Hello, i'm Tanishq, a passionate quant with buy side and sell side investment experience based out of Dubai.
 My passion for quantitative finance is deep rooted in a luck-by-chance experience when I first came across a copy of "Fooled by Randomness" by Nassim Taleb at a bookstore during my 2nd year undergraduate.
 Since then, I have got two postguate qualifications in quantitative finance and have worked on several research projects involving use of quantitative methods.
+My main research was on application of copula models in Mortgage Backed Securities, and on alternative methods of quantifying risk in stochastic processes.

 Being an adherent of the anti-fragile philosophy, I embrace entropy to an extent and am not riveted by challenges.
 My interests in quantitative finance lie in the understanding of complexity theory and its real life applications.